MichaelB167/plantr-front-end/README.md

 ## Approach Taken

-Coming up with a project idea that would best harness the power of ember and still be viable given our limited ammount of time was a length process for me.
+Coming up with a project idea that would best harness the power of ember and still be viable given our limited amount of time was a length process for me.
 Eventually I settled on this concept because the core of the app's functionality builds on projects we've worked on in class and thus was definitely doable, but it allowed the inclusion of several challenging